Charltont13/Week7ex/README.md

 # Perfect Number Checker

 ## Overview
-This C++ program checks if a number is a perfect number.
-A perfect number is equal to the sum of its positive divisors, excluding itself.
+This C++ program checks if a number is equal to the sum of its positive divisors, excluding itself.

 ## Compilation
 Compile the program using: